matthewgallina/smockin/README.md

-GETTING STARTED

-    Requirements:
+REQUIREMENTS

     - Java 8
     - Maven 3

     Please Note
         -   All bash scripts were written and tested on GNU Bash version 3.2.57(1)-release.
         -   All BAT files were were written and tested on Windows 7.

+QUICK START

+    Linux / OSX

+        - run install.sh
+        - run start.sh
+        - (run shutdown.sh when you wish to terminate the application)

+    Windows

+        - run install.bat
+        - run start.bat
+        - (Simply close both Command Prompt windows, when you wish to terminate the application)

+    - Go to the address: http://localhost:8000/index.html

+GETTING STARTED

     Installing:

-        - From GitHub, clone or download and unpack to a suitable location.
+        - clone or download (and unpack) SMOCKIN to a suitable location on your system.

         Linux / OSX